Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Experiments and Evaluation

-\paragraph{RankSVM for \vclaim Claims Retrieval} We trained a RankSVM on the 19 similarity measures computed for the top-$N$ retrieved \vclaim claims, according to BM25, the best system on \vclaimtext.
+We trained a RankSVM on the 19 similarity measures computed for the top-$N$ retrieved \vclaim claims, according to BM25, the best system on \vclaimtext.
 We can see from Table~\ref{table:baseline-ranksvm-experiments} that using the RankSVM on the 19 measures improves the scores by up to 10 MAP points absolute.
 Moreover, the best model achieves a MAP score of 0.404.